gopala-kr/notebooks/README.md

 > Collection of practical handson jupyter notebooks on bigdata/ml/dl/rl/cv/nlp/ds/python-scientific-tools/viz-lib/various command lines.
 All this stuff is collected from github.
 I will soon reorganize this to reflect recency.

-Play with these notebooks by launching a live server on [binder](https://mybinder.org)
+Play with these notebooks by launching a live server on [binder](https://mybinder.org) or [crestel](https://www.crestle.com) for GPU support

 **to speedup training, run the `notebooks` on google-colab**
 * download the `notebooks`